Health and Safety for All

-The well-being and safety of students, employees and visitors remain Hartnell’s highest priority.
-The college continues to closely monitor the public health situation involving COVID-19.
+Hartnell continues to closely monitor the public health situation involving COVID-19.
 There have been zero known cases of infection at any Hartnell location, and every possible measure is being taken to ensure that continues.

-COVID-19 Case Notification by Employees and Students
+COVID-19 Exposure/Infection Notification by Employees and Students

 The Titan service is quite robust, with features for college-wide notification and alerts for a wide variety of emergencies, but Hartnell is adopting it now in support of our ongoing return to in-person instruction and student services despite the lingering health threat from COVID-19.

-Status Report -- Updated Aug.
-30, 2021
+Status Report -- Updated March 25, 2022

-Hartnell employees are REQUIRED to use a COVID-19 self-screening app called Titan HST BEFORE coming on to any of its campuses.
-Students are STRONGLY ENCOURAGED to use the Titan app before they come onto campus.
+Hartnell employees and students are STRONGLY ENCOURAGED to use the Titan self-screening app before they come onto campus.
 Click HERE for information on how to enroll in the Titan app and begin using it.
 Clear shielding has been installed in open public reception areas and around adjacent work stations throughout Hartnell facilities where staff, students and other visitors come into contact.
 Offices and classrooms are being regularly sanitized.
-Face coverings are required in shared indoor spaces and outdoors when in close contact with others.
-Employees who feel sick should not come to work and instead should contact their supervisor.
+Building filtration systems meet or exceed OSHA standards.

 Student services: Students can receive-walk-in services for enrollment, registration, financial aid,

 payment and obtaining a CatCard ID.
 Online help is also available for many services, including Financial